01 of 11

 Beverly Hills House, 1954

 Sadly, Monroe and DiMaggio's marriage was short-lived.
-They separated within a year and on October 6, 1954, Marilyn Monroe appeared with her lawyer in front of this house, where she and DiMaggio lived in Beverly Hills to announce she was seeking a divorce.
+They separated within a year.
+On October 6, 1954, Marilyn Monroe appeared with her lawyer in front of this house in Beverly Hills, where she and DiMaggio also lived to announce she was seeking a divorce.
 Headlines in the New York Daily News proclaimed: "Marilyn Splits With Joe Over Sexy Pictures."

 Monroe married playwright Arthur Miller after divorcing DiMaggio, but that marriage was also short-lived.
 When she died, it was DiMaggio who made her funeral arrangements.
 He described Marilyn as a "warmhearted girl that those people in Hollywood took advantage of."

 Their honeymoon house is at 508 N. Palm Drive in Beverly Hills.Continue to 6 of 11 below.